-- Vertical equalization; the Confederation will newly pay 20.5% of the direct federal tax to the cantons
+- Vertical equalization; the Confederation will newly pay 21.2% (instead of currently 17%) of the direct federal tax to the cantons

-Due to the rejection of the initial corporate tax reform III bill by the Swiss people the deadline of 1st January 2019 as demanded by the OECD will not be met.
-Any changes to the corporate taxation will be implemented by the 1st January 2020 at the earliest.
+Provided that the Swiss people will not reject the TP17, the deadline of 1st January 2019 as demanded by the OECD might be met at least for some measurements of the TP17.
+The major measurements will however only be introduced as of 2020.
 For the time being this means that the status quo will remain unchanged.
 Thus the following tax privileges will remain in force: holding taxation, taxation of mixed companies as well as taxation of domiciliary companies.